furtivegod/Test_Project-Aither/README.md

 The application provides features like:
 - Accessing Google Drive files directly from the dashboard
-- Viewing Slack channel messages
+- Managing Slack channel messages
-- Viewing Jira issues
+- Tracking and resolving Jira issues

 ---